 Sources of Cash Cash from operations:

-Cash from operations was higher compared to the previous year due to higher salesvolume and lower cost of production.
+Cash from operations was higher compared to the previous year as a result of higherrevenues.

-Your Company proposes to transfer an amount of ' 2000 crores to the General Reserves.
+Your Company proposes to transfer an amount of ` 1600 crores to the General Reserve.

 CAPITAL EXPENDITURE PLAN

-The capital expenditure during the next financial year is expected to be approximately' 2200 crores mainly for capacity expansion projects regulatory requirements plantinfrastructure and routine maintenance.
+Capital expenditure during the next financial year is estimated at approximately `2500 crores.
+This is for capacity expansion projects waste heat recovery systemsregulatory requirements plant infrastructure and routine maintenance.

 Your Directors reaffirm their continued commitment to good corporate governancepractices.
 During the year under review your Company was in compliance with theprovisions relating to corporate governance as provided under the Listing Regulations.
 Thecompliance report is provided in the Corporate Governance section of this Annual Report.The auditor's certificate on compliance with the conditions of corporate governance of theListing Regulations is given in Annexure II to this Report.

-The Nomination Remuneration and Compensation Committee ("the NRC") allotted13439 equity shares of ` 10/- each of your Company upon exercise of Stock Options by theemployees.
-During the year 1633 Stock Options have vested in eligible employees.
+The Nomination Remuneration and Compensation Committee (the NRC) allotted 8791 equityshares of ` 10/- each of your Company upon exercise of Stock Options by the employees.

 In terms of the provisions of the SEBI (Share Based Employee Benefits) Regulations2014 the details of the Stock Options and RSUs granted under the above mentioned Schemesare available on your Company's website viz. www.ultratechcement.com.

-A certificate from the Statutory Auditor on the implementation of your Company'sEmployees Stock Option Schemes will be placed at the ensuing Annual General Meeting forinspection by the Members.
+A certificate from the Statutory Auditor on the implementation of your Company'sEmployee Stock Option Schemes will be placed at the ensuing Annual General Meeting (AGM)for inspection by the Members.

-Your Company's efforts in various areas of its operations continue to receiveaccolades.
-Some of the prestigious awards conferred on your Company during the year are:
+Your Company's efforts in various areas of its operations continue to receiverecognition.
+Some of the prestigious awards and recognition conferred on your Companyduring the year comprise of:

-- National Awards for Manufacturing Competitiveness (NAMC)2015-16 in Building Material & Cement Sector: Aditya Cement Works;
+- Gold Medal for National Awards for Manufacturing Competitiveness (NAMC)2015-16' in Building Material & Cement Sector: Aditya Cement Works;

 RESEARCH AND DEVELOPMENT